microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chat-post-installedapps.md

 |:---|:---|:---|
 |consentedPermissionSet|[teamsAppPermissionSet](../resources/teamsapppermissionset.md)|Set of resource-specific permissions that are being consented to.|

-> **Note**: The permissions consented to during the install must be same as the resource-specific permissions present in the [teamsAppDefinition](../resources/teamsAppDefinition.md) of the app.
-To get the application and delegated resource-specific permissions, see [Example 7](../api/appcatalogs-list-teamsapps.md#example-7-list-applications-with-a-given-id-and-return-only-the-resource-specific-permissions-required-by-the-app).
-If only delegated resource-specific permissions are present in **teamsAppDefinition**, permissions can be omitted in the body of this request.
+> **Note**:  The permissions consented to during the installation must match the resource-specific permissions defined in the [teamsAppDefinition](../resources/teamsAppDefinition.md) of the app.
+To get the application and delegated resource-specific permissions, see [Example 7](../api/appcatalogs-list-teamsapps.md#example-7-list-applications-with-a-given-id-and-return-only-the-resource-specific-permissions-required-by-the-app).If only delegated resource-specific permissions are specified in the **teamsAppDefinition**, permissions can be omitted in the request body.

 ## Response